If you’re the type of traveller who enjoys the finer things in life, then you’ll definitely want to add Hong Kong to your destination wish list.

 Positioned on the corner of Salisbury and Nathan Roads, the glamorous 1920s The Peninsula Hotel remains one of the landmark Kowloon properties.
 With Rolls-Royce transfers, lavish spa facilities and sweeping harbour views, The Peninsula Hotel is a touch of old-world class.

-A Peninsula tradition, guests can be found indulging in the classic afternoon tradition of High Tea (approx. $65AUD per person).
+A Peninsula tradition, guests can be found indulging in the classic afternoon tradition of High Tea (minimum charge of approx. $65AUD per person).
 It is served daily in the elegant lobby with a string quartet.
 The lobby chef, Andy Cheng, draws his culinary inspiration from his own world travels.

 “Understanding different cultures is a significant part of creating authentic cuisine with a twist,” says Andy.